 The Engineering Manager is responsible for designing, evaluating, testing, and all technical aspects of product and process development.

 The Accounting Manager is responsible for evaluating and reporting on the financial aspects of product/process development.

-Top Management is responsible for final approval of design and development (D&D) projects.
+Top Management is responsible for final review and approval of design and development (D&D) projects.